VirtusLab/bazel-steward/docs/docs/configuration/command-line-arguments.md

     --base-branch -> Branch that will be set as a base in each pull request (default: current branch) --config-path -> Path to the config file (default: `bazel-steward.yaml`) --no-internal-config -> Do not load the [internal default config](https://github.com/VirtusLab/bazel-steward/blob/main/app/src/main/resources/internal-config.yaml)
+    --analyze-only, -a -> Only analyze what updates are needed (useful if you want to manually update selected dependencies)
 ```